 10. Check that the home is insulated properly.

-There are many other ways to conserve energy, but one of the best ways to lower your electric bill is to choose prepaid electricity.
-Offering low-cost energy plans to suit both personal and business needs, Payless Power is a company committed to providing people not only with some of the best electricity rates in Texas, but also with helpful customer service.
+There are many other ways to conserve energy, but one of the best ways to save energy is to choose prepaid electricity.
+Offering low-cost energy plans to suit both personal and business needs, Payless Power is a company committed to providing people not only with some of the best no deposit electricity plans but also with helpful customer service.

 What our customers are saying

 See why our power customers say we're the best electricity provider in Texas!